substance/chef-tutorial/004-LiveEditing.md

 The Upstart service for a NodeJS application follows this pattern: `"#{application.name}_nodejs"`, which is in our case `hello-world_nodejs`.

+# Summary

+We learned how to write a more sophisticated cookbook providing a resource type that may be used as a substitute for the `application` resource.
+Adopting vagrant's shared folder we can use a local application source folder instead of a a remote repository.

+Now we know how to implement the concept of a resource and a corresponding provider.
+In our implementation we can make use of built-in resources in the same way as it is done on a higher level.
+It is all plain Ruby code.

-# Trouble Shooting
+# Troubleshooting

+I had no special problems myself.
-TODO: please try out and give me feedback about troubles you had.
+Please try out and give me feedback about the troubles you had.